METHODS

 Under the hood

 Species models are ResUNet-34 convolutional neural networks, trained per USGS region against GAP species habitat maps and aligned to a 30m grid across CONUS.
 Predictions are converted to state and national percentiles so the map reads as a ranking, not a raw score.
+Movement Forecast adds a readiness policy that blocks score, ring, ranking, and Hot Window claims when required inputs are not usable.

 Data sources